 - A much higher than average number of health citations

-- A higher percentage of residents who developed pressure sores than the national and Illinois averages
+- A higher percentage of senior citizens who developed pressure sores than the national and Illinois averages

-- Failure to provide proper pressure sore care and prevention for some residents
+- Failure to provide proper pressure sore care and prevention for some older adults.

 - Failure to adequately supervise or safely transfer patients to minimize the risk of falls

-- Failure to properly assist some residents with activities of daily living including personal grooming and hygiene
+- Failure to properly assist some senior citizens with activities of daily living, including personal grooming and hygiene

 - Failure to meet the dietary and nutritional needs of some underweight residents